jakeheis/SwiftCLI/README.md

 ```

 ## Built-in commands

 `CLI` has two built-in commands: `HelpCommand` and `VersionCommand`.

 ### Help Command

 The `HelpCommand` can be invoked with `myapp help`.
-The `HelpCommand` first prints the app description (if any was given during `CLI.setup()`).
+The `HelpCommand` first prints the app description (if any was given during `CLI.init`).
 It then iterates through all available commands, printing their name and their short description.

 ```bash
 ~ > greeter help